 Useful for day to day transactions

 The price of Bitcoin has gone up significantly in the past few years.
-As the value of a “whole” Bitcoin increased, to be useful for day to day transactions, people started accounting in smaller units.
+As the value of a one Bitcoin increased, to be useful for day to day transactions, people started using smaller units.

 Minimum amounts to buy/sell on Luno

-You can deposit and use small amounts of local currency to buy Bitcoin over time.
+You can deposit and use small amounts of local currency to purchase Bitcoin over time.
 The minimum transaction amounts are: